sorohan/graph-builder/markdown/graph-builder.graphbuilder.nodeorder.md

 # GraphBuilder.nodeOrder method

-Specifies the order of iteration for the elements of Graph.nodes<!-- -->.
+Specifies the order of iteration for the elements of [BaseGraph.nodes](./graph-builder.basegraph.nodes.md)<!-- -->.

 **Signature:**
 ```javascript